 Rapid technical advances have led to AI capabilities that were unimaginable only ten years ago.
 With these successes in hand, attention is shifting to how AI technologies can and should be deployed in real-world settings: while good performance

 is essential, qualities such as fairness, trustworthiness, and transparency are becoming increasingly critical for technology acceptance.
-This panel will explore factors motivating these usability requirements and discuss current research aimed
+This panel will explore factors motivating these usability requirements and discuss current research aimed at

 - Making AI trustworthy - Challenges and technology readiness